Here is what you need to consider if you are buying vacant land for a cottage. Watch out for the major pitfalls, bylaws, and more.

-- Arbutus and Garry oaks may not be cut down.
+- Arbutus and Garry oaks cannot be cut down.

 - Certain properties must have a rain catchment system.

 It goes on and on.
-There are so many details that may put a wrench into your plans, whether you’re planning a tiny off-grid cabin or a massive holiday home.
+There are so many details that could put a wrench into your plans, whether you’re planning a tiny off-grid cabin or a massive holiday home.

-The culture of the neighbourhood will really impact the feeling of your cottage.
+The culture of the neighborhood will really impact the feeling of your cottage.
 We were planning to build a little off-grid cabin, so we aren’t interested in buying a property in the cottage suburbs.
-I don’t want to look at a giant, 3 story prefab homes any more than they want to look at my self-built water catchment system.
+I don’t want to look at giant 3-story prefab homes any more than they want to look at my self-built water catchment system.

 We were planning on cycling to the cottage and heading to the beach on foot.
-So we need a neighbourhood that was just fine for our car-free lifestyle.
+So we need a neighborhood that was just fine for our car-free lifestyle.

 When I was a kid, we had a friend who had a cottage that was a painful 4-hour drive from the city.
 We only went up to visit them a few times.
 The lake was beautiful.
 The surrounding forests and farms were peaceful.
 But the drive was pure torture.
 And they did it every weekend!